Jean Anderson: Personal life and death

 In 1934 she married Peter Powell, who directed her in many plays over the years.
 They divorced in 1949.
-They had a daughter, Aude, who became an agent.
+They had a daughter, Aude Powell, who became an agent, representing significant clients such as Rik Mayall and Billy Boyd.

 She had a London home in Barnes, and in her later years moved to Eden Valley in the north-west of England near her daughter.
 Her interests were collecting porcelain figurines and horse racing.

 She was the subject of This Is Your Life in 1985 when she was surprised by Eamonn Andrews.

 Anderson died in 2001, aged 93.